Everybody Loves You Now: Critical reception

-As early as 1974, Billboard Magazine critic Jim Melanson described "Everybody Loves You Now" as one of the songs that had brought Joel to national attention.
+As early as 1974, Billboard critic Jim Melanson described "Everybody Loves You Now" as one of the songs that had brought Joel to national attention.
 Allmusic critic Stephen Thomas Erlewine described the studio version as being "bitterly cynical" and rated it as one of Joel's "finest songs."
 Joel biographer Hank Bordowitz called it a "remarkable composition that, while not great, at least indicate[d] a rising talent."
-Billboard Magazines Roy Waddell similarly described it as a "chestnut" that didn't get its "proper due" until the live version was released on Songs in the Attic.
+Billboards Roy Waddell similarly described it as a "chestnut" that did not get its "proper due" until the live version was released on Songs in the Attic.
 Music critic Mark Bego praises Joel's "keyboard dexterity" and the drumming on the song, saying that it "perfectly confronts the ironic duality of a life in show business."
 According to Rolling Stone Album Guide critic Paul Evans, "Everybody Loves You Now" was a precursor for the sarcasm Joel would incorporate in his songs throughout his career.